unm-digital-history/campus-history/essays/code/index.md

 **• DO NOT use double quotation marks `"` in your titles or captions.
 Single quotation marks `'` are fine.**

 **• Remember to use the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for Markdown syntax issues.
-And you can always double experiment with [Dillinger](http://dillinger.io).**
+And you can always double check and experiment with [Dillinger](http://dillinger.io).**

 ---